Skip to content

 She also noted that, similar to most labels, autosexuality exists on a spectrum.

 The article proceeds to outline some straightforward, everyday actions that might evoke self-attraction, such as wearing alluring lingerie “even if your partner barely notices,” styling your hair and makeup, or showering “affectionately.”
+The article also touches on the importance of maintaining a positive environment, especially when navigating situations like a man’s blatant disrespect at gym.
+Encouraging respectful behavior not only fosters a sense of community but also enhances personal growth and confidence among gym-goers.
+Ultimately, creating a supportive atmosphere can redefine the experience and make it more enjoyable for everyone involved.

 “When we look at or fantasize about ourselves, we are in touch with our bodies and senses,” she continued.
-“Getting turned on by oneself does not mean you think you’re better than other people, that you’re selfish, or that you’re not attracted to your partner(s).
+“Getting excited by oneself does not mean you think you’re better than other people, that you’re selfish, or that you’re not attracted to your partner(s).
 Rather, it’s one additional tool in your box for sparking desire and passion.”

 The article ended by suggesting readers embrace themselves and simply “enjoy themselves” without worrying about being self-centered or narcissistic.
 It’s described as a way to show love to oneself physically, and you know what?
 I’m kind of into it.